BathMASH/MathAltNotes/README.md

 This is a work in progress and is unstable!

-If you have problems email ma-largeprintnotes@bath.ac.uk and attach a zip of your time-stamped directory if possible.
+If you have problems email mash-access@bath.ac.uk and attach a zip of your time-stamped directory if possible.

 Every problem reported will help make the system more stable.